CMadsen99/Flow2Week1Handin/README.md

 Rest part 3: all done except exercise 5

-Can be found under rest_persons_dot in the "part3" branch
+Can be found under rest_persons_dto in the "part3" branch